 Conny, 39, lives with type 1 diabetes

-The risk here, however, is that glucose levels sometimes stabilize themselves as soon as the stress subsides, and then you are left with too much insulin-on-board and fighting a low.
+The risk here, however, is that glucose levels sometimes stabilize themselves as soon as the stress subsides, and then you are left with too much insulin-on-board and end up fighting a low.⁵

 Illness and Stress

 This is why it is important to discuss insulin adjustments with your doctor during periods of illness.
-In fact, most healthcare providers have a sick-day protocol that can include:
+In fact, most healthcare providers have a sick-day protocol that can include:⁶

 - MDI therapy options can include additional long-acting insulin doses for the duration of illness.

-Being aware of how you handle stress during non-sick days can help shape your doctor’s approach to sick-day protocols.
+Being aware of how you handle stress during otherwise healthy days can help shape your doctor’s approach to sick-day protocols.
 So good records can bring better therapy choices!

 And then there are the ketones.
-If you have type 1 diabetes, measuring ketones in the urine or blood is critical to rule out ketoacidosis.
+If you have type 1 diabetes, measuring ketones in the urine or blood is critical to rule out ketoacidosis.⁷

 The Stress-Sleep Connection

-Even just one night with a lack of sleep can lead to a reduction of insulin sensitivity.
-This can also result in an increased feeling of hunger.
+Even just one night with a lack of sleep can lead to a reduction of insulin sensitivity.⁸ This can also result in increased feelings of hunger.
 How much sleep each person ultimately needs is individual.

 But a constant lack of sleep can trigger elevated adrenaline levels during the day due to your body needing additional energy to function through fatigue.
 You should aim for at least 6 hours a night if you can and keep a closer watch on your glucose values during periods of insomnia.

 Stress and Exercise

-Even the fun, ballistic-style, exercises like intensive cross-training sports can lead to an "adrenaline rush".
-But gentler activities like yoga, spinning, or swimming, can lead to smaller spikes in hormones.
+Even the fun, ballistic-style, exercises like intensive cross-training sports can lead to an "adrenaline rush."
+But low-impact activities like yoga, spinning, or swimming, can lead to smaller spikes in hormones.

-With almost any exercise efforts, the body often switches to stress mode.
+With almost any exercise, the body often switches to stress mode.
 This can cause blood sugar to rise in the short term - whereas endurance sports, provided that your body has already adapted to them, do not create stress and can usually lower the sugar significantly.

-In fact, the brain typically needs about 130g / day of sugar, but in case of stress, the need can increase up to 180 g per day.¹¹ Do you ever experience food cravings when you’re using your brain intensively?
+In fact, the brain typically needs about 130g / day of sugar, but when experiencing stress, this need can increase up to 180 g per day.¹¹ Do you ever experience food cravings when you’re using your brain intensively?
 Now you know why!

 Don’t Let Stress Rule You

 As always, keep calm and regularly check your blood sugar and watch the trends in your CGM.
-If you take insulin, let it run its course when you make small corrections and, avoid the angry bolus.
+If you take insulin, let it run its course when you make small corrections and avoid the angry bolus.
 Keep good records, use your mySugr App to track your stressors, and let your coach or doctor guide you on good therapy choices.